 The traditional alternative to RBI is inspection according to the default settings in standards and codes.
 Of necessity, these default settings must provide asset integrity for the most adverse combinations of plant condition and operating environment.
 Therefore, in most cases, the inspection plan is poorly focused and unnecessarily frequent.
 RBI develops a bespoke, appropriate and justifiable inspection plan.
 Note that all major tank and pressure vessel standards and codes permit the alteration of default settings, based upon RBI.

-In considering the actual condition of the vessel and its current risks of failure, ALS staff can work with our clients to use RBI to deliver significant improvements to your inspection program.
+In considering the actual condition of an asset and its associated risks of failure, ALS staff work with our clients to deliver significant improvements to their current inspection program.

-- Extension of intervals of inspection, in some circumstances extending inspection intervals many years beyond those that statutory inspection regimes specify, saving money.
+- Extension to the intervals of inspection, in some circumstances extending inspection intervals many years beyond those default intervals in standards and codes.

 ALS expert services that support achieving successful outcomes from RBI programs include:

-- Deep experience in inspection techniques such as non-destructive testing (NDT), so that once inspection plans are designed, they can be executed in a cost effective manner.
+- Deep experience in inspection techniques, such as non-destructive testing, so that the designed inspection plans can be executed in a cost-effective manner.

-- Development of Non Intrusive Inspection (NII) scopes to reduce costs of inspection and production down time without increasing plant risk.
+- Development of Non-Intrusive Inspection (NII) scopes to reduce costs of inspection and production down time without the trade-off of increased plant risk.